psych-ds/psychds-docs/docs/Guides/1_getting_started.md

 * `"name"` - A name for the dataset.
 * `"description"` - A description of the dataset, which can be as long or as short as you like.
-* `"variableMeasured"` - A list of all the variable names that appear across all the CSV files in your dataset.
+* `"variableMeasured"` - A list of all the variable names that appear anywhere in the CSV file headers in your dataset.

 You can open the file in your text editor and update the text yourself.
 Make sure to keep the quotation marks and brackets matched, otherwise the validator won't be able to read it correctly.

 Alternately, if you would prefer to fill out a form rather than editing this file yourself, you can use the [CEDAR Metadata Wizard](https://psych-ds.github.io/cedar-wizard-psychds/).
 This form will generate a block of JSON which you can copy and paste into the `dataset_description.json` file in place of the current contents.

-Either way, the `variableMeasured` field must contain *all* of the column names used across all of your data files.
+Either way, the `variableMeasured` field must contain *all* of the column names that appear in any of your data files.
 So, if your dataset has two data files, and in the first, the column headers are "variable1", "variable2", "variable3", and in the second, they are "variable1" and "variable4", then the value for your "variableMeasured" field should be `["variable1","variable2","variable3","variable4"]`.

-(As a side note, Psych-DS also supports expanding this part of the metadata file to create a complete, machine-readable data dictionary, but we will not be covering this feature here.)

 ## Check your work